Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/media-controller.md

 ## Updating and Retrieving Information

-To update the metadata and playback information on the server side, and to retrieve it on the client side:
+To update the playback information on the server side, and to retrieve it on the client side:

--   To update the metadata and playback information on the server side, follow these steps:
+-   To update the playback information on the server side, follow these steps:
     1. Start the media control server using the `Start()` method of the [Tizen.Multimedia.Remoting.MediaControlServer](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.Remoting.MediaControlServer.html) class:

         ```csharp
         MediaControlServer.Start();
         ```

-    2. Update the metadata or playback information using the `SetMetadata()` or `SetPlaybackState()` methods:
+    2. Update the playback information using the `SetPlaybackState()` methods:

         ```csharp
         MediaControlServer.SetPlaybackState(MediaControlPlaybackState.Playing, currentPosition);
+        MediaControlServer.SetIndexOfCurrentPlayingMedia("IDX1");
         ```

     3. When no longer needed, stop the media control server using the `Stop()` method: